WebSphere Process Server caches information

 Add x years to the base date.

 Every hour.
 Note the term 'hours' is used even when 1 is the number.
-The term types are always plural
+The term types are always plural20minutes 1hours

 Add each term from left-to-right to the base time.